How are soft tissue sarcomas staged?

 Stage grouping for soft tissue sarcomas

 To assign a stage, information about the tumor, its grade, lymph nodes, and metastasis is combined by a process called stage grouping.
-The stage is described by Roman numerals from I to IV with the letters A or B. The stage is useful in selecting treatment, but other factors, like where the sarcoma is located, also impact treatment planning and outlook.
+The stage is described by Roman numerals from I to IV and the letters A or B. The stage is useful in selecting treatment, but other factors, such as where the sarcoma is located, also influence treatment planning and outlook.

 T1, N0, M0, G1 or GX: The tumor is not larger than 5 cm (2 inches) across (T1).
 It has not spread to lymph nodes (N0) or more distant sites (M0).
 The cancer is grade 1 (or the grade cannot be assessed).